coolnikitav/CodingLearning/verilog/00-review-questions.md

 Inter statement delay is the delay between statemenets.
 Intra statement delay is delay within a statement between its operations.

 4 - What is delta simulation time?
-Size of the simulation step.
-For example, if timescale is 1ns/1ps, then delta is 1ns because that is the simulation step.
+It is used to model zero delay.
+It is the smallest delay that can be specified.
+It represents one step in the simulation.
+Usually used for combinatorial logic.

 5 - What is meant by inferring latches and how can you avoid it?
 A latch is inferred when not all logical posibilies are covered.
 You can avoid it by adding a default case that covers everything not explicitely stated.

 6 - Which will be updated first - variables or signals?
-Variables are usually used in blocking statements, meaning they would update immediately.
-Signals are usually used in non-blockings statements, meaning they would get updated on the next event.
+Signals are updated first.
+They are wires and registers.
+Then variables are updated based on values of signals.

 7 - Why is it necessary to list all inputs in the sensitivity ist of a combinational circuit?
 So the output changes wheneve any of the inputs change.